 If you fall into the second category of folks described above – fear not!!
 You’re not alone!
 It can be quite challenging to find and organize all of the various components that combine to create a successful road trip.
 There’s absolutely no shame in reaching out and asking for help, not when you can work with a highly experienced back road adventurer who loves assisting readers find their way off the highway and into the heart of America…..

 Plan Your Road Trip

-Determine your primary and ancillary travel goals – where do you want to go, and what do you want to see and do?
+Determine your various travel goals – where do you want to go, and what do you want to see and do?

 This the first, and most crucial, step of planning your road trip.
 Not only are you deciding where you ultimately want to end up, but you should have an idea of the kinds of experiences you want to have along the way.
 Do you want to explore museums?
 Camp in the wilderness?
 Experience various regional cuisines?
 A winery or brewery or distillery tour?
+Are you traveling to visit family or friends for the holidays?
 These characteristics will help me to begin crafting an excellent experience for you.

 This is a no-brainer, of course, but it’s an important thing to figure out early on.
 Without a good sense of your budget, you won’t be able to figure out what you can … or can’t … afford to do on your vacation.
 It also provides guidance about where you’ll be eating, where you’ll be sleeping, and ways that you can trim the proverbial fat in certain areas to allow additional spending in other areas.
 You must also be prepared for how much money you’ll spend on gas.
 This crucial element will help me to work with you to maximize your travel budget.

 Again, this one seems fairly obvious, but the amount of time you can take for your vacation is a huge factor in planning your road trip.
 The number of days & nights you can travel to (and from) your destination will affect the mapping process significantly.
 This will help me to figure out the best way to spend your time in getting to your destination.